-World Soil Day also highlight the growing problem due to population expansion.
+World Soil Day also highlights the growing problem due to population expansion.
 Therefore, it is necessary to take a step to reduce the erosion of soil, to maintain fertility so that food safety can be ensured.

-Soil is made up of minerals, organic matter and air in different proportions.
-It is important for life as it provides the medium for the growth of a plant, habitat for several insects and other organisms.
+Soil is made up of minerals, organic matter, and air in different proportions.
+It is important for life as it provides the medium for the growth of a plant, a habitat for several insects and other organisms.
 It also acts as a filtration system for surface water and in the maintenance of atmospheric gases.
 It is the source of four essential ‘living’ factors including food, clothes, shelter, and medicine.
-Therefore, conservation of soil is necessary.
+Therefore, the conservation of soil is necessary.
 So, to raise awareness about soil loss, World Soil Day is celebrated on 5 December.

 World Soil Day 2019: Theme